Yes, probably. In California, a law called the "Homeowner Bill of Rights" (HBOR) generally gives borrowers the right to appeal a modification denial.

 if a first lien loan modification is offered and accepted after appeal, the date on which you fail to timely submit the first payment or otherwise breach the terms of the offer.
 (Cal.
 Civ.
 Code § 2923.6(e)(1)-(2)).

 Right to Appeal: Only for a First Mortgage on a Home You Live In

 You can appeal a loan modification denial only if:

-- you live in the property, and
+you live in the property (that is, the home is owner-occupied), and

-the property has no more than four units (Cal.
+the property has no more than four units.
+(Cal.
 Civ.
-Code § 2924.15(a)).
+Code § 2924.15).

 Other Laws That Might Give You the Right to Appeal the Denial

 Federal law generally requires servicers to give homeowners 14 days to appeal a loan modification denial.
 In most cases, this appeal right kicks in if the servicer receives your loan application 90 days or more before the foreclosure sale date.
 If a complete loss mitigation application is received less than 90 days before a foreclosure sale but more than 37 days before a foreclosure sale, the servicer must give you at least seven days to accept or reject a loss mitigation offer.
 (12 C.F.R. § 1024.41).